 Students must complete and submit a Mills College Academic Progress Appeal Request Form, along with official supporting documentation, the student’s statement, and a current educational plan approved by the student's advisor.
 Incomplete forms will be returned to the student.
 Appeals are submitted to mills.verifymyfafsa.com.

 C. Appeal Review

-The Financial Aid Appeals Committee is made up of representatives from Financial Aid and the Division of Student Life.
-The Committee will review requests and take one of four actions:
+The Financial Aid Appeals Committee will review requests and take one of four actions:

 - Approve reinstatement on probation.